Tennu/tennu/readme.md

-Tennu is an IRC bot framework written in Node.js Current Status: Interface tweaks; deep freezing structs.
+Tennu is an IRC bot framework written in Node.js

+Current Status: Using irc-message as the base for messages; Making responses easier by returning the response.

 ----------

 ## Basic Usage ##

-With Tennu, you create an irc client, inject your logic into it with modules or basic event listeners, and then connect.
+With Tennu, you create an irc client, write some modules or basic event listeners, and then connect.

 ```javascript
 var tennu = require('tennu');